 Music M401: History and Literature of Music I: Antiquity to 1800 is the first half of a two-semester team-taught course on the history and literature of music in Europe and the Americas.
 It will be taught this fall by the following team:

 This semester, we will trace the history of music in Europe and its American colonies from ancient Greece to the time of Haydn and Mozart.
-You will encounter over 130 pieces of music and will become familiar with about eighty, chosen to illustrate the various genres and styles that emerged over two thousand years of continual change.
+You will encounter over 130 pieces of music and will become familiar with about eighty, chosen to illustrate the main genres and styles that emerged over two thousand years of continual change.
 We will also study the historical contexts and social functions of these pieces and the circumstances in which they were performed.

 By the end of the semester, you should be able to recognize and describe the most important genres and musical styles practiced in Europe and the Americas in this period, including national styles and the individual styles of several composers, and to place composers, pieces, styles, and genres in an historical time frame.

 The class meets on Monday, Wednesday, and Friday for lectures and on Tuesday and Thursday for small-group discussion sections.
 Each Associate Instructor will lecture once to the entire class and will lead two of the discussion sections.

 The M401 website is your guide to the semester.
-Here you will find a detailed description of the course objectives and notes on course requirements and expectations, with links to a complete course schedule, a list of anthologies and books on reserve, the listening list for the semester, and instructions on the research project.
+Here you will find a detailed description of the course objectives and notes on course requirements and expectations, with links to a complete course schedule, a list of anthologies and books on reserve, the repertoire list for the semester, and instructions on the research project.
 All of these webpages are also available as handouts.
 Numerous other links provide further information and assistance, and more may be added over the course of the semester.
 For an index to the entire website, see the M401 Home Page.